chromaui/chromatic-docs/travisci.md

 #### Squash/rebase merge and the "master" branch

 We use GitHub, GitLab, and Bitbucket APIs respectively to detect squashing and rebasing so your baselines match your expectations no matter your Git workflow (see [Branching and Baselines](branching-and-baselines#squash-and-rebase-merging) for more details).

-Otherwise, Chromatic would not know which changes accepted on that branch should be baselines on `master`.
-What's more, you would have to re-review snapshots on `master` even if you already accepted them elsewhere.

-And update your Travis CI workflow to maintain a clean `master` branch.
+If you’re using this functionality but notice the incoming changes were not accepted as baselines in Chromatic, then you'll need to adjust the workflow and include a new Chromatic job with the `--auto-accept-changes` flag.
 For example:

 ```yml
 # travis.yml